-Follow the allegations procedures, as set out in this policy and KCSIE 2022, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contactor.
+Follow the allegations procedures, as set out in this policy and KCSIE 2023, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contactor.

-Report low-level concerns (as defined in KCSIE 2022) about any member of staff/supply staff/volunteer or contractor to Headtecher of chair of governors as per procedures for reporting low level concerns in line with Surrey LADO guidance].
+Report low-level concerns (as defined in KCSIE 2023) about any member of staff/supply staff/volunteer or contractor to Marion Stevens in line with Surrey LADO guidance].